ExaModels

 ExaModels.SecondAdjointNodeSource — Type

-inner::VT: variable vector
+inner::VT: primal variable vector (ornothingfor a zero-valued seed)

 ExaModels.SecondAdjointNodeVar — Type